-- The test meal suppressed hunger and desire to eat more after the moderate protein diet, while it increased fullness and satisfaction more than after the super high protein diet.
+- The test meal suppressed hunger and desire to eat more after the moderate protein diet, while it increased fullness and satisfaction more than after the super-high-protein diet.
 However, when normalizing the change scores for pre-intervention values, none of the differences were significant anymore.

-Taken together, these results support prior research that consuming a high protein intake in your regular diet can decrease the satiety you get from a high protein meal.
+Taken together, these results tentatively support prior research that consuming a high protein intake in your regular diet can decrease the satiety you get from a high protein meal.
 This may be relevant for high protein cheat meals.
 People on very high protein diets may be more likely to overeat in a steakhouse, for example.
 However, this finding warrants replication and probably won’t affect regular diet adherence.

 In phase 3, the ad libitum diet phase, energy intake did not differ between groups.
 There were also no differences on any measure of the same satiety & satisfaction questionnaire we employed earlier during the diets.
 Since neither group ended up overeating more or less satisfied with an unrestricted energy intake, this supports the sustainability of the moderate and super high protein intakes was similar.
 It also supports there is no detrimental effect of going back down from a super high to a moderate protein intake.